knetikcloud/knetikcloud-javascript-client/docs/DispositionsApi.md

 var opts = {
   'filterCreatedDate': "filterCreatedDate_example", // String | Filters invoices by creation date.
 Multiple values possible for range search.
 Format: filter_created_date=OP,ts&... where OP in (GT, LT, GOE, LOE, EQ) and ts is a unix timestamp in seconds.
 Ex: filter_created_date=GT,1452154258,LT,1554254874
   'filterContext': "filterContext_example", // String | Filter for dispositions within a context type (games, articles, polls, etc).
 Optionally with a specific id like filter_context=video:47
-  'filterOwner': "filterOwner_example" // String | Filter for dispositions from a specific user by id or 'me' };
+  'filterOwner': "filterOwner_example", // String | Filter for dispositions from a specific user by id or 'me' 'size': 25, // Number | The number of objects returned per page 'page': 1 // Number | The number of the page returned, starting with 1 };
 apiInstance.getDispositionCounts(opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);